alex-tudosan/kyverno-postgresql-testing/COMPREHENSIVE_GUIDE.md

 #### 1. Create EKS Cluster

-**What we're doing:** Creating a small group of computers in Amazon's cloud to run our security testing.
+**What we're doing:** Creating a small group of nodes in Amazon's cloud to run our security testing.

-**Why we need this:** We need computers to run:
+**Why we need this:** We need nodes to run:
 - Kyverno (the security system)
 - Reports Server (the database connector)
 - Monitoring tools (to see what's happening)